thehound8734/memdocs/memdocs/configmgr/core/plan-design/hierarchy/accounts.md

 > [!IMPORTANT]
 > Don't use the network access account for this account.
 >
-> Never make the account a domain admin.
+> We recommend that you do NOT make the account a domain admin, nor is this required in any way.
 >
-> Never set up roaming profiles for this account.
+> Setting up roaming profiles for this account is not recommended.
 When the task sequence runs, it downloads the roaming profile for the account.
 This leaves the profile vulnerable to access on the local computer.
 >
 > Limit the scope of the account.
 For example, create different task sequence run as accounts for each task sequence.
 Then if one account is compromised, only the client computers to which that account has access are compromised.
 >